angrywasp/encrypted.message.system/RPC.md

 **Error Codes**

 - `100`: The node is configured with `--relay-only` and the node address is not available.
-- `200`: Sending of the message failed for any reason.
+- `200`: Sending of the message failed for any other reason.